kanishk-jain-01/tweetwise-ai/memory-bank/activeContext.md

 ## Current Work Focus

-### Project Status: TWITTER API INTEGRATION IN PROGRESS
+### Project Status: TWITTER API AUTHENTICATION COMPLETE, API ENDPOINTS NEXT

 The AI assistance system (writing check, critique) has been successfully completed and optimized.
-We are now implementing X/Twitter API integration to enable users to actually post and schedule tweets directly from the application.
+We have now completed the Twitter API authentication infrastructure and are ready to implement the API endpoints for posting and scheduling tweets.

-### Immediate Priority: Twitter API Integration (Task 2.0)
+### Immediate Priority: Twitter API Endpoints (Task 3.0)

-With the AI services foundation complete, we're now building the Twitter API integration that will transform TweetWise from a writing assistant into a complete Twitter management platform.
+With the AI services foundation and Twitter authentication system complete, we're now building the API endpoints that will enable users to actually post and schedule tweets directly from the application.

 1.  **Writing Check Service** ✅ **COMPLETED & OPTIMIZED**